wttech/aemc-ansible/README.md

 **AEM Compose** - Ansible Collection.

-Provides modules and roles built on top of [AEM Compose CLI](https://github.com/wttech/aemc).
+Provides modules and roles built on top of [AEM Compose CLI](https://github.com/wttech/aemc) to provision AEM instances to desired state.
+Configuration changes are applied idempotently in the Ansible spirit to reduce execution time making the tool effective in practice.

 ## Example usage